Top End Coasts

 Read the email that we'll send

-The onset of the 2024 commercial barramundi season, marked by greater concentration of effort in fewer areas, significantly heightened the danger to threatened, endangered and protected species (TEPS).
-Three gillnet fishing areas were closed by concerned Traditional Owners and the government capped effort, at decade-high levels, in three more areas.
-This means the destructive gillnets could be pushed into the two areas identified as critical habitat for threatened species - Van Diemen Gulf and the South-western Gulf of Carpentaria (which includes the mouth of the Roper River, Limmen Bight Marine Park and a IUCN registered Important Marine Mammal Area (IMMA)).
+Three gillnet fishing areas have been closed by concerned Traditional Owners and the government capped effort, at decade-high levels, in three more areas.
+This means the destructive gillnets can be concentrated in two areas identified as critical habitat for threatened species - Van Diemen Gulf and the South-western Gulf of Carpentaria (which includes the mouth of the Roper River and Limmen Bight Marine Park).
+Both of these areas also contain globally recognised Important Marine Mammal Areas (IMMA) and Important Shark and Ray Areas.
+This greater concentration of fishing effort in fewer areas, significantly heightens the danger to threatened, endangered and protected species (TEPS).

 Yours sincerely,